coffee2code/obfuscate-email/readme.txt

     * Everything encoded (aka hexadecimal HTML entity substitution) `<a href="mailto:&#x70;&#x65;&#x72;&#x73;&#x6f;&#x6e;&#x40;&#x65;&#x78;&#x61;&#x6d;&#x70;&#x6c;&#x65;&#x2e;&#x63;&#x6f;&#x6d;">&#x70;&#x65;&#x72;&#x73;&#x6f;&#x6e;&#x40;&#x65;&#x78;&#x61;&#x6d;&#x70;&#x6c;&#x65;&#x2e;&#x63;&#x6f;&#x6d;</a>`

+= Changing text direction with CSS (not enabled by default) =

+* *How does it work?* The email addresses are sent reversed in the markup.
+Using CSS, the text gets reversed so that visitors see the email addresses as intended.
+Email scrapers don't recognize the emails in their reversed form and don't typically utilize a CSS engine to help determine how text would look onscreen.

+* *Uses CSS?* Yes, which means if a visitor does not have CSS enabled, the emails will appear backwards to them.

+* *Uses JavasScript?* No.

+* *Can visitor copy-n-paste the link from onscreen text without needing to make modifications?* No, text copied in such a manner will be reversed.
+However, a right-click -> "copy link/email address" will work properly for linked email addresses.

+* *Does this protect emails appearing in mailto: links and within HTML tag attributes?* No.

+* *How effective is this?* In the aforementioned experiment, no spam emails were received when using just this technique.

+* *Example*:

+    `<a href="mailto:person@example.com"><span class="codedirection">moc.elpmaxe@nosrep</span></a>`

 = How it looks =

-If all techniques are enabled at once, the resulting obfuscation of the example link above is (for the full effect, view this in the page's source):
+If all techniques are enabled at once, the resulting obfuscation of the example link above is (for the full effect, view this in the page's source or the [readme.txt]() file directly):

 `<a href="mailto:&#x70;&#x65;&#x72;&#x73;&#x6f;&#x6e;&#x40;&#x65;&#x78;&#x61;&#x6d;&#x70;&#x6c;&#x65;&#x2e;&#x63;&#x6f;&#x6d;"><span class="codedirection">&#x6d;&#x6f;&#x63;&#x2e;&#x65;&#x6c;&#x70;&#x6d;&#x61;&#x78;&#x65;<span class="displaynone">null</span>&#x40;&#x6e;&#x6f;&#x73;&#x72;&#x65;&#x70;</span></a>`